 Pour/rinse the water from the collection basket into an external ~300-μm sieve to concentrate the larvae and pupae and discard the debris, and finally transfer them to small trays with 1-2 L of osmosis water / collected effluent.
 Continue tilting until all the water has been drained from one rack.
 Some larvae and pupae will remain on the inner edges of the rearing trays and must be washed off for collection (e.g. with some of the retained water); alternatively, water hoses with spray nozzles are used for rapid rinsing of the trays (if low salinity, Cl-free tap water is available).
 Continue to harvest the other racks per rearing module (if available); racks are individually tiltable (automatically and manually).
 The larval rearing water collected in the mobile tank can be reused for rearing the remaining mosquito larvae after pupation; potentially supplement with some fresh water.
 However, performing more than one tilting/sorting event can be be considered a trade-off between pupae production, female pupal contamination and cost efficiency (FAO/IAEA, 2020).
 Continue reading on size separation of larvae, male and female pupae ...

 Mosquito mass rearing techniques, including racks, have improved significantly over the last few decades.
-However, we have designed/conceptualized a number of modifications to further optimize the space utilization and handling of mosquito mass rearing racks, especially in medium to large facilities.
-Given the predicted increase in demand for mosquito rearing facilities worldwide, we would be happy to develop a joint R&D proposal to prototype and test our ideas in close interaction with future users, scientists.
-We are particularly interested in further increasing space efficiency and automation levels (filing, feeding, rinsing, refilling, etc.).
-If this may be of interest to you, please contact us to discuss funding options / ideas.
+However, we have designed/conceptualized a number of modifications to further optimize the space utilization and handling of mosquito rearing tools.
+Given the increase in demand for mosquito rearing facilities worldwide, we would be happy to develop a joint R&D proposal to prototype and test our and your ideas in close interaction.
+We are particularly interested in increasing the level of automation (filing, feeding, rinsing, refilling, etc.) of single racks and large facilities; we hold considerable experience in research projects at national and international levels.